Ner3s/post-install-fedora/README.md

 Each component is separated into its own file, making it easy to customize:
 - Edit any file in the `functions/` directory to modify a specific component
 - Add new functions by creating new files in the `functions/` directory and including them in `install.sh`
+- Configure global settings in the `lib/constants.sh` file

+## 📥 Resource Management

+The script now automatically downloads required resources (like fonts) if they're not available locally, making the automatic installation more robust.

 ## 📄 License